vckyou/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## How come a man driving a train got struck by lightning?
+He was a good conductor.